nivlab/opendata/source/_posts/franklin2020.md

 Publication(s): https://doi.org/10.1371/journal.pcbi.1007720
 Data repository: https://github.com/nicktfranklin/GeneralizingToGeneralize

-Data from several hundred participants in a task manipulating how policies generalize across different states.
-(Useful test-bed for CRP models.)
+Data from a study in which N=482 participants across three experiments (N=198, N=153, N=151) completed a novel grid-world task in which participants had to learn the mapping between goal values and button-response mappings across multiple contexts.